mightymikem/lindbergh-loader/README.md

 ./lindbergh
 ```

-If you'd like to change game settings copy the default configuration file from the repository to your game directory.
+If you'd like to change game settings copy the [default configuration file](docs/lindbergh.conf) from the repository to your game directory.

 ```shell
 cp build/docs/lindbergh.conf /home/games/the-house-of-the-dead-4/disk0/elf/.
 nano lindbergh.conf
 ```

-Configuration options and supported games are explained in the [guide](docs/guide.md).
+Please take a look at the configuration options, supported games and known issues in the [guide](docs/guide.md).

 ## License